 Eventually you’ll come to a fork in the path, but they both take you to the same beach, just different areas.

-Once you’re on the beach there’s 2 warungs and plenty of beach all to yourself.
+Once you’re on the beach there’s 2 warungs and plenty of sand all to yourself.

 This beach is huge and it’s empty.